heygrady/blog/source/_posts/2012-05-25-responsive-images-without-javascript.markdown

 For each media query we need to provide a background image and a height and width.
 The result is very similar to the mark-up for [the Picturefill solution proposed for the `<picture>` tag](https://github.com/scottjehl/picturefill#markup-pattern-and-explanation).
 Although using a `<style>` tag is decidedly more verbose &mdash; CSS is not known for brevity &mdash; it doesn't require the weird duplicative HTML comments `<picture>` requires for full browser support.
 Plus, a pure CSS method doesn't require any JavaScript whatsoever.

-The example below shows the `<style>` element just above our `<span>` with all of the styles for our adaptive image.
+The example below shows the `<style>` element just above our `<span>` with all of the styles for our responsive image.
 In this example the fall-back is the desktop version but otherwise a [mobile first approach](http://www.stuffandnonsense.co.uk/blog/about/this_is_the_new_320_and_up) is used in the media queries.
 The media queries below are simple examples and your project will undoubtedly require [different break points](http://www.palantir.net/re-thinking-breakpoints).

 - The fall-back should probably be the default desktop image.
 - Each media query should supply a `background-image` as well as the `height` and `width` because the browser can't guess the size of a background image the way it can with regular `<img>` elements.